WeaPoN-wpn/Intelligent-Course-Management-System/README.md

 ## System Workflow

-1. **Face Recognition and Login**:
 - The system opens the camera and starts face recognition.
 - If a student's face is recognized, their data is retrieved from the database.
 - If a class is scheduled within one hour, the system presents course details, classroom address, teacher’s message, and links to Zoom and other course materials in the GUI.
 - If no class is scheduled within an hour, the system shows the student’s personal class timetable.

 ## GUI Description